DoctorNoSense/narutohandsigndetector/README.md

 • Developing an advanced hand sign assistant feature to guide users in performing hand signs correctly.
-This future work aims to enhance the project's scope and effectiveness, making it an even more exciting tool for fans and technology enthusiasts alike.
+This future work aims to enhance the project's scope and effectiveness, making it an even more an exciting tool for fans and technology enthusiasts alike.

 ## Documentation